kmeixner247/scop/README.md

 The goal of this project is to interpret a wavefront .obj file and display the object using modern OpenGL.

 ## NOTE
 This project is still under development.
-It is being written on MacOS.
+It is being written on macOS.
 Testing / compatibility for other systems has not yet been done.

 ## To Do
 - Parse .bmp files without stb_image